wp-plugins/post-profit-stats/readme.txt

 = The FREE version does the following =
   1. Allows you to track up to 10 Authors
   2. ONLY allows you to set ONE amount of money for ALL Authors per view.
   3. If you are logged in and viewing your posts they will not be counted.
 Only if you are logged out.
-(Authors proof-reading their posts dont get counted)
+(Authors proof-reading their posts don't get counted)
   4. Change the Sales Figures & Total Sales colors.
   5. Author's can login to view their details stats.
   6. Views get counted even with caching plugins.
 That’s right it will work!